 The UK Lotto is a twice-weekly draw from Great Britain, which has similar rules to the SA Lotto draw but some notable differences too.

-Players pick six numbers from a pool of 1 to 59, just like our Lotto and there’s a bonus ball featured as well.
-Unlike our Lotto, the UK Lotto usually starts with a jackpot of over £2,000,000 compared to R 2,000,000.
+Players pick six numbers from a pool of 1 to 59, just like our Lotto and there’s a bonus ball featured as well (the player doesn't pick the Bonus Ball).
+Unlike our Lotto - which doesn't have a starting jackpot, the UK Lotto usually starts with a jackpot of over £2,000,000 (over R 3 million).

 The UK Lotto is run by the National Lottery which has operated since 1994 when an act of parliament in the UK made a national state-franchised lottery possible.
 Along with offering players the chance of instant riches, the National Lottery also funds good causes and charitable projects and organisations across Britain.
 One such contribution was the UK National Lottery’s £2,200,000,000 funding for the London 2012 Olympic and Paralympic Games.